List of websites founded before 1995: Saccharomyces Genome Database

 Saccharomyces Genome Database is a National Institute of Health-funded research project on the Web.
 It provides curation of all published results on budding yeast (aka. bakers, brewers, and wine yeast) genes and their products.
 Its current URL is yeastgenome.org.

 Sex.com

 The website Sex.com was the subject of a twelve-year legal battle that established parameters of domain ownership.

 The Skeptic's Dictionary

 The Skeptic's Dictionary at /www.skepdic.com/ was launched in 1994 and is still active.
 It features definitions, arguments, and essays on topics ranging from acupuncture to zombies.

 The Simpsons Archive

 The Simpsons Archive was the first fan site for The Simpsons television show.
 It started as snpp.com (“snpp” was short for Springfield Nuclear Power Plant) and is now live at www.simpsonsarchive.com/.

 Sirius Connections

 Sirius Connections was the first Internet service provider in the San Francisco Bay Area.
-Its owner, Arman Kahalili, gave novice website creators technical assistance to get them started on-site building and expanding code that was used in later versions of Hypertext Markup Language (HTML) and other web technology.
+Its owner, Arman Kahalili, gave novice website creators technical assistance to get them started on-site building and expanding code that was used in later versions of HTML and other web technology.